TruncatedDinoSour/armour/doc/d/keyfile-1.md

 -   `0x01` - Locking.
 -   `0x02` - Locked.
 -   `0x03` - Consult the database.
+    -   Normal lock resolution process is executed on the database (including SNAPI resolution).
 -   Anything else - Unknown (format error).

 ## Keys format

-The keys are a dynamic section.
+The keys are a dynamic section of encrypted chunks.
 Every block is dynamic and the keys don't have an infinite lifetime, a key may last up to 255 days.
 The format is as follows:

 | C type          | Name   | Description                                            |
 | --------------- | ------ | ------------------------------------------------------ |